EthWorks/ethereum.rb/README.md

 ## Compatibility and requirements

-* Tested with parity 1.4.8, might work with geth
+* Tested with parity 1.5.0, might work with geth (but was not tested)
-* Tested with solc 0.4.8
+* Tested with solc 0.4.9
 * Ruby 2.x
 * UNIX/Linux or OS X environment